marcwit/kore-extension/README.md

 A JupyterLab extension to expand the eponymous service for course management and grade handling between LMS and JupyterHub via LTI 1.3.

+This extension is composed of a Python package named `kore_extension` for the server extension and a NPM package named `kore_extension` for the frontend extension.

 ## Requirements

 - Install miniconda and create a virtual environment